Close Menu

 Scavenger hunts are one of the most flexible family outdoor activities because you can adjust the difficulty based on your child’s age.

 Younger kids can look for colors and textures.
-Older children can take on more specific challenges, like finding three different types of birds or spotting an insect that camouflages itself.
+Older children can take on more specific challenges, like finding three different types of birds or spotting an insect that blends into its surroundings.

 • Pack light.
 Water, a snack, and a small notebook or sketchpad.
 Nothing else unless the weather calls for it.

 • Give the kids one task.
 Count the birds.
 Find something beautiful.
 Draw what they see.
-A single focus keeps the trip feeling purposeful without being stressful.
+A single focus keeps the trip feeling purposeful without turning it into a chore.

 • Talk about it on the way home.
 Ask your child what their favorite part was.
-This simple conversation makes the memory stick.
+That simple conversation makes the memory stick.

-That’s genuinely all it takes.
-The less you plan, the more room there is for something unexpected and good to happen.
+That’s all it takes.
+The less you over-plan, the more room there is for something unexpected and good to happen.

 Simple Tips for Parents Who Are New to This